iankronquist/zeta/README.md

 Tests can then by running the `make test` command

+A read-eval-print loop (shell) can be started by running the `./zeta` binary

 ## Language Design

 Planned features of the zeta programming language include: